Principles of Effective Teaching Certificate Program

 - Participants must be interested in refining their teaching, reflecting on teaching and learning processes, and actively supporting other teachers at Virginia Tech.

 The Principles of Effective Teaching Certificate program will consist of one cohort.
-Meetings will be held on select Fridays (see schedule) from 10 am - noon.
+Meetings will be held on select Fridays (see schedule) from 10:15 - 11:45 am via Zoom.
+Please note that for the 2020-21 academic year, the certificate program will meet entirely online.

 The schedule provides a general overview of the topics that will be covered during the program, but it is subject to change based on cohort needs.